sharktacos/VFX-software-prefs/docs/substancePaintertoMaya.md

 **Map Type Name**

 The texture map type name.
 In the case of our school's naming convention, we use a 3 letter code (dif for diffuse, bmp for bump, and so on).
 The script recognizes several names for the map type, listed below.
-Based on these names in the texture file the script will know where to connect the map to the shader in Maya.
+Based on these names in the texture file name the script will know where to connect the map to the shader in Maya.

 | map | name |
 |----|----